 Rest up in gold-rush-era Creswick along the 210-kilometre Goldfields Track, an epic cross-country ride from Mt Buninyong to Bendigo.
 Pick up pastries and bread at Le Péché Gourmand boulangerie, and detour to Creswick Regional Park to picnic.
 Browse collectibles at 84 on Albert while your pizza or fish and chips arrive, or indulge with cocktails and Thai at Odessa.

-Roll over the historic trestle bridge at Kilcunda along the Bass Coast Rail Trail and take a pit stop at the Kilcunda Store.
-Grab coffee, brunch or something sweet to enjoy on the deck facing the ocean, and pick up local produce at fantastic Udder and Hoe at the rear of the store.
+Roll over the historic trestle bridge at Kilcunda along the Bass Coast Rail Trail and take a pit stop at the Kilcunda General Store.
+Grab coffee, brunch or something sweet to enjoy on the deck facing the ocean.
 Dine with water views at the Killy pub at night and retire to a cosy cabin on the foreshore.

 Vibrant Meeniyan is full of gourmet options for a stop along the Great Southern Rail Trail.
 Find the region's top vino and local produce at Meeniyan Pantry & Cellar, coffee and organic produce at The Meeniyan Store, wood-fired pizza at Trulli, nourishing brunches at Moo's, and handmade artisan breads at Pandesal Bakery.
 Rest overnight at rural-luxe Ross Farm.